ADD-ONS / ANTICOAGULANT THERAPY

 - no data on the effects of idarucizumab on nursing infants or on milk production

-- consider the benefits of breastfeeding along with the mother’s clinical need for the drug (the benefits must outweigh the risk)
+- the benefits of breastfeeding should be weighed against the mother’s clinical need for the drug (the benefits must outweigh the risks)

 Idarucizumab administration